A Church Within a Church: Ermita Espinar Ruins

 Like I mentioned, we didn’t realize what we were actually looking for … I thought we were looking for the remains of stone walls in a field.
 We stopped and asked for directions a number of times, and each time we were directed to a modern-looking church.
 We finally decided to stop in at this church, figuring the ruins might be somewhere on the church grounds.

-We stopped in on a Monday, and when we went to the church office to ask permission to walk around the grounds to see the ruins, we were told that the church is closed on Mondays.
+We stopped in on a Monday, and when we went to the church office to ask permission to walk around the grounds to see the ruins, we were told that the church is closed.
 But they told us that they would send someone out to show us the ruins (I guess it helps to carry a camera).

 Ermita Espinar Ruins